 • Engage in domestic trade in indigenous agricultural products

-The Labor Protection Act went into effect in August 1998.
-The act applies to any business that maintains at least one employee.
-Domestic workers and other household staff are included in the definition of employee.
-The Labor Protection Act covers these workers as well.
+The Labor Protection Acts apply to any business that maintains at least one employee.
+Domestic workers and other household staff are included in the definition of employee, therefore the Labor Protection Act applies to these workers as well.
 Any employee, whether full or part time, is covered.

-The maximum number of work hours for non-hazardous work is eight hours a day or 48 hours a week.
+The maximum number of work hours for non-hazardous work is 8 hours a day or 48 hours a week.
 In some cases, the employer and employee may arrange the period of hours upon arrangement as long as it still does not exceed 48 hours a week.

-Employees are given no fewer than 13 national holidays per year and a minimum of six days of vacation annually after working consecutively for one year.
-Employees may have the option of whether they wish to work overtime or on holidays.
+Employees are given no fewer than 13 national holidays per year and a minimum of 6 days of vacation annually after working consecutively for one year.
 Female employees are entitled to maternity leave for 90 days including holidays, however, the number of paid leave shall not exceed 45 days.

+Employees may have the option of whether they wish to work overtime or on holidays.
 For work performed in excess to the maximum number of working hours fixed by law or by agreement, employees are entitled to overtime compensation.